AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu
 * CTCI

+## Day 138: Jan 26 2022
+### Today's progress:

+Completed one CTCI challenge, and started learning about React.
+Easy for now, I guess...

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
+* CTCI

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla